Everything that’s going on in solar

-Until recently burning fossil fuels was the only way to get enough power for modern convenience.
-With the advent of solar energy there is a way to have all of the conveniences that we are used to.
+In the past burning fossil fuels was the only way to get enough power for modern convenience.
+With the advent of solar energy there is a way to have all of the amenities that we are used to.
 Without pushing out pollution that is harmful to the environment.

 Solar Net-Metering and Battery Backup

 Solar for home or commercial can typically be set up in two ways.
 One method is to do what’s called net-metering.
 Where you sell power back to the utility company.

 In situations where the utility company will not buy power back from you at a cost effective rate, battery backup is the option.
 This is also beneficial to people who want solar power that functions when the grid goes down.